go-kratos/go-kratos.dev/src/content/docs/blades/get-started/quick-started.md

 ```

 ## Create an Agent
-Here is a complete example of building a simple chat Agent using the OpenAI model:
+The following is a complete example of building a simple chat Agent using the OpenAI model:
 ```go
 package main